Xorlent/Fort-Knocks/README.md

 User access controls and multifactor authentication are important, but what if the public-facing service itself has a pre-authentication vulnerability?
 This tool implements a secure pre-authentication, pre-connection "knock" that dynamically adds the validated requestor's IP to a temporary allow list so they may connect to the protected service.
 ### Solution
 #### The solution is comprised of Cloudflare workers that:
   - Authenticate client requests for time-limited access to a protected service
+    - Includes strict brute force protection
   - Produce a real-time IP allow list for a security device like a firewall to consume
 #### and Windows and MacOS scripts that:
   - Clients run to authenticate against the Cloudflare Worker to receive time-limited access to the desired resource